JetBrains/guide/site/javascript/tips/language-injection/index.md

   height: 300
 ---

 Want to inject a code fragment in a language different from the main language of the file, like an HTML string in a JavaScript file?
-Press _Alt+Enter_, select _Inject Language or Reference_, and then pick a language from the list.
+Press <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux), select _Inject Language or Reference_, and then pick a language from the list.